UK minister to Scotland: Vote for independence and lose the pound

 "The only way for Scotland to be sure of keeping the UK pound as it is now is to stay in the United Kingdom ...
 No one should vote for an independent Scotland on the basis that they will get to keep the UK pound sterling," he added.

-Opinion polls show that around 42 percent of Scots plan to vote against independence and 29 percent in favor.
+Opinion polls show that around 42 percent of Scots plan to vote against independence and 29 percent in favour.

 The British government says Scotland and the rest of Britain are better off together, while Scottish nationalists wants to end what they say are decades of economic mismanagement by London.